About Mary Margaret McBride

 Her subjects provide a highly personal perspective on American life during the dramatic and quickly changing years from the Great Depression through World War II, its aftermath, and the beginning of the Cold War.

-A brief list of her interview subjects includes Eleanor Roosevelt, Governor Thomas E. Dewey, Frank Lloyd Wright, Bob Hope, Carl Sandburg, Margaret Bourke-White, Zora Neale Hurston, Tennessee Williams, Joe DiMaggio, a man leading a campaign to improve teenagers’ driving skills, a female test pilot, the woman who invented crossword puzzles, and the American Mother of 1942.
+A list of her interview subjects includes Eleanor Roosevelt, Governor Thomas E. Dewey, Frank Lloyd Wright, Bob Hope, Carl Sandburg, Margaret Bourke-White, Zora Neale Hurston, Tennessee Williams, Joe DiMaggio, a man leading a campaign to improve teenagers’ driving skills, a female test pilot, the woman who invented crossword puzzles, and the American Mother of 1942.

 A graduate of the University of Missouri School of Journalism in 1919, she began broadcasting for WOR (New York) in 1934 and attracted millions of listeners, mostly women, with her personal confessions and interviews with noted personalities.
 She also wrote for such magazines as Cosmopolitan, The Saturday Evening Post, and Good Housekeeping, authored a newspaper column for The Associated Press, and wrote numerous books including How Dear To My Heart in 1940.
 She died April 7, 1976.